-I was certainly being a bit of a devil’s advocate, channelling my Freshman Composition English teacher who wrote So what? in the margins of all of my papers.
+I was certainly being a bit of a devil’s advocate, channeling my Freshman Composition English teacher who wrote So what? in the margins of all of my papers.
 But my professor had a point: at its core, what was the real goal of my essay, or, in this case, the client’s marketing efforts?

-“We’re trying to sell.”
-I said.
+“We’re trying to sell,” I said.
 “We want more people to buy your product.”

 The proverbial light bulb went off.
-Once we stripped away the layers of jargon that trip up even the most seasoned marketers and brand managers, we could speak the same language, the core language that the business was built upon: revenue.
+Once we stripped away the layers of jargon that trip up even the most seasoned marketers and brand managers, we could speak the same language, the core language that the business was built upon revenue.

 Marketers need to begin with the So what?, with the end goal in mind, because those bottom-of-the-funnel business outcomes are what we’ll be held accountable to.

-Become a metalhead
+become a metalhead

 The most successful brand-agency relationships are crafted on this foundation.
 By measuring results that really matter and building campaigns against actual business goals—not vanity metrics or bright shiny objects—we’re marketing closer to the metal.
 We cut the bullshit, ask ourselves So what?, and build a culture of speaking the same core language with a client that paves the way for lasting trust and true collaboration.